CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

 #### "/add_cards_to_deck/"
     Adds cards to a deck
     Input: Dictionary in JSON
-        List of cards to add
+        cards: List of cards to add
         "deck_id": ID of deck
     Output: JsonResponse of a dictionary:
         "card_data": List of errors or card details